Multimedia renderer architecture

 - preserves the context state between detaching and reattaching inputs

-- delivers client requests (e.g., play) to engine plugins
+- delivers client requests (such as play) to engine plugins

 - The plugin management layer keeps track of all available plugins.